CHANGE HOMES FOR CLIMATE – SOLAR PROGRAM

 Applications must be completed and received within one year of the interconnection approval by the applicable wire service provider.

-For applications that have received Part 1 approval after March 31, 2020, the project on the Residential Property must be energized and interconnected, and all supporting information required under section 5.2 for the Part II application must be submitted within 9 months of the Part I approval date or by December 16, 2024, whichever is earliest.
+For applications that have received Part I approval, the project on the Residential Property must be energized and interconnected, and all supporting information required under section 5.2 for the Part II application must be submitted within 9 months of the Part I approval date or by December 16, 2024, whichever is earliest.

 4.0 Financial Incentive